Reed-CompBio/spras/docs/contributing.rst

     path with the names of the test files.
 9. Extend ``.github/workflows/build-containers.yml`` to pull and build the new Docker image
-10. Update SPRAS’s online “Read The Docs” documentation by adding a new restructured text page at ``docs/prms/{new-alg}.rst`` (replacing ``{new-alg}`` with a sensible name for the algorithm) and linking to it in ``docs/prms/prms.rst``
+10. Update SPRAS's online "Read The Docs" documentation by adding a new restructured text page at ``docs/prms/{new-alg}.rst`` (replacing ``{new-alg}`` with a sensible name for the algorithm) and linking to it in ``docs/prms/prms.rst``